mr-narender/python-in-python/README.md

 Below this section is a join link to the Replit file used to create and test the game.
 The GitHub repository containing the run.py file is an exact copy.

-Unfortunately, I was never told that Pygame was incompatible with Heroku until the 15th January 2022 via a tutor support call [view log](https://raw.githubusercontent.com/liamsmith3194/python-in-python/main/assets/tutor-assistance-call).
+Unfortunately, I was never told that Pygame was incompatible with Heroku until the 15th January 2022 via a tutor support call [view log](https://raw.githubusercontent.com/liamsmith3194/python-in-python/main/assets/tutor-assistance-call.txt).
 No concerns were ever mentioned in my mentor meetings throughout the project.

 #

-For the Replit join link, [click here.](https://replit.com/join/rpbaqgcglq-liamsmith3194)
+For the Replit join link, [click here.](https://replit.com/join/cbnyionike-liamsmith3194)

 Welcome to Python in Python.
 Based on the mobile game Snake.
 It was extremely popular when mobile phone had physical buttons rather than the modern touchscreens we see today.
 The aim of the game is to move the "snake" around the screen, collecting the "food" and not hitting the walls or crossing through yourself.
 Every time the food is collected, the snake grows, along with your score.

-Screenshot of game here.

 ## User Experience (UX)